 Members of the Angaston branch of the Agricultural Bureau of South Australia always keep a couple of 20 cent pieces in their pocket when they attend the monthly meetings.
 The Sergeant at Arms fine session at the end of each meeting has been a long tradition of exaggeration, sometimes invention, but most of all mirth.
 The currency hasn’t changed in more than 20 years, and for Angaston’s 42 members it is enjoyable way to cap off evenings of information and education.

 The Angaston Bureau meets on the first Tuesday of the month, with meetings held either in the local Church hall with a guest speaker, or on location for ‘sticky-beak’ nights.
 These can include tours of member’s properties, or local businesses.
-In 2013 the branch visited The Food Forest at Gawler, Blenkiron’s piggery, Barossa Bowland, Saeky Engineering, and the Barossa Council Chambers.

 The member base is as diverse as the program, with participants involved in vineyards, cropping, meat and wool sheep, beef and dairy cattle, fresh and dried fruit production, transport and contracting services.
 There’s even an ex banker or two – always good for a 20c hit!
 This diversity has been ideal in the establishment of the Barossa Improved Grazing Group (BIGG) of which the Angaston branch has been instrumental in establishing and coordinating.